+Student parking stickers are available at the college information desk.
 Students must park in student parking areas and display valid parking stickers on their vehicles.
 Violations of the college's parking/traffic regulations carry a \$20 fine and are delivered on a public safety citation form.
 Students with unpaid fines cannot obtain grades or transcripts, register for classes or participate in commencement.
-Parking/traffic regulations can be obtained at www.worwic.edu/administration/publicsafety/parkinginformation.aspx or at the information desk.
+Parking/traffic information and regulations can be obtained at www.worwic.edu/Administration/PublicSafety.aspx or at the college information desk.